-WHEREAS, State/Local funds have to be broken down by fixed ratio; and,
+WHEREAS, State/Local funds must be broken down by fixed ratio; and,

-WHEREAS, the State of Delaware shall match 10% of its federal planning funds apportioned to WILMAPCO and the State of Maryland shall match 10% of its federal planning funds apportioned to WILMAPCO, New Castle County and the City of Wilmington shall split the 10% local share of Delaware's federal planning funds based on population such that New Castle County shall pay 85.48% of the 10% and the City of Wilmington shall pay 14.52% of the 10%, and Cecil County shall match 10% of Maryland's federal planning funds; and,
+WHEREAS, the State of Delaware shall match 10% of Delaware's federal planning funds apportioned to WILMAPCO, and,

+WHEREAS.
+New Castle County and the City of Wilmington shall together match 10% of Delaware's federal planning funds apportioned to WILMAPCO.
+Based on population, New Castle County shall allocate 85.48% of the 10%, and the City of Wilmington shall allocate 14.52% of the 10%; and,

+WHEREAS, the State of Maryland shall match 10% of Maryland's federal planning funds apportioned to WILMAPCO; and,